easonanalytica/company_name_matcher/README.md

 ## Performance Comparison

-Here's a comparison of Company Name Matcher with RapidFuzz on a test dataset:
+Here's a sample comparison of Company Name Matcher with RapidFuzz on the test dataset:

 | Metric        | Company Name Matcher | RapidFuzz |
 |---------------|----------------------|-----------|